- TAX INFO

 |6.
 Earned income credit.
 Enter this amount on Form 1040EZ, line 8a||_______|

 CAUTION!
-If your EIC for a year after 1996 was reduced or disallowed, see Form 8862, who must file on the next page to find out if you must file Form 8862 to take the credit for 2011.
+If your EIC for a year after 1996 was reduced or disallowed, see Form 8862, who must file under Definitions and Special Rules, later, to find out if you must file Form 8862 to take the credit for 2012.

 Definitions and Special Rules

 Claim for refund.
 A claim for refund is a return filed only to get a refund of withheld income tax or estimated tax paid.
-A return is not a claim for refund if the earned income credit or any other similar refundable credit is claimed on it.
+A return is not a claim for refund if you claim the earned income credit or any other similar refundable credit.

 Credit figured by the IRS.
 To have the IRS figure your EIC: